Herb schedule for menses

 During this phase, use breast massage to improve mood and reduce cramping.
 This part of the herb schedule is for both BCP (birth control pill) use and non-BCP use.
 Menses should be light and of a short duration.

-If menses intensity is low, the herb schedule for this phase can be skipped.
+If menses intensity is low, if there isn't acne, if there isn't bloating, or if there isn't brown spotting, the herb schedule for this phase can be skipped.
 Areola massage can also be used here to help lower menses intensity and to help lower excessive estrogenic signs like headache.

 Hip and butt growth